googleapis/google-cloud-java/java-game-servers/README.md

 ### Installation and setup

-You'll need to obtain the `google-cloud-gameservices` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-gameservices` as a dependency in your code.
+You'll need to obtain the `google-cloud-game-servers` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-game-servers` as a dependency in your code.

 ## About Cloud Gaming